dev-hemasri/training-management/README.md

 # TNGMS Training Management System - Angular Project

 ## Project Overview
-This is the Angular conversion of the TNGMS HTML project.
+This is the Angular conversion of the TNGMS Angular project.

 ## Tech Stack
 - Angular 17+